saisasi2004/Panch-stra-/README.md

 - 🔧 Add new features (Bluetooth, camera tracking, etc.)
 - 🧠 Improve inverse kinematics or motion logic
 - 🎨 Refine UI or 3D interaction

 ---

+## 🎯 Ideal For

+This project is a perfect portfolio addition for:

+- 🤖 **Robotics Engineers** – Showcases servo control, kinematics, and real-world interfacing
+- 🌐 **Web Developers** – Demonstrates real-time 3D rendering, UI/UX design, Web Serial API
+- 🐍 **Python Developers** – Can extend using Python scripts, ROS bridges, or computer vision pipelines

+**💡 Use it to boost your resume, impress recruiters, or as a practical project for university, hackathons, or job applications.**

+---